 The list below isn't about children eating too much Gak, or choking on G.I.
 Joe's toy gun.
 These are the crazy stories, the "no way that happened because of a toy," stories, the stuff urban legends are made of.
 So, if you've ever wondered why you can't find that toy from your childhood on the shelf anymore, or whether a bounce house can actually take flight, read on.Below are the craziest near-death accidents caused by toys.
 Vote up the craziest toy accidents below, caused by toys you won't let your kids anywhere near after reading what they're capable of.

-Obviously, every future mad scientist should have a NUCLEAR EXPERIMENTATION KIT as a toy.
-For a full year, these kits actually sold (for only 50 bucks!) complete with three "low level" radiation sources, a Geiger counter, a Wilson cloud chamber, a spinthariscope, and four URANIUM CORE samples.
-No deaths were ever directly linked to this "toy," but who knows how many lives it effected.
+Obviously, every future mad scientist needs a nuclear experimentation kit during their formative years.
+In 1950, these kits actually sold (for only 50 bucks, the equivalent of $500 today), complete with three "low level" radiation sources, a Geiger counter, a Wilson cloud chamber, a spinthariscope, and four uranium ore samples.
+No deaths ever directly linked back to this "toy," but who knows how many lives it effected.
 Just one of the isotopes included in the kit (u-238) is now known to cause cancer, leukemia, and lymphoma.

 A Bounce House Goes Airborne And Drops Its Inhabitants